OCA/ddmrp/ddmrp/README.rst

 The DLT is automatically computed by the system.

-A) For manufactured products' buffers just remember to provide and set properly the following information:
+For manufactured products' buffers just remember to provide and set properly the following information:

   * The *Manufacturing Lead Time* for the manufactured product.
 It can be found at the product form view under the tab *Sales*.
   * The *Delivery Lead Time* for the preferred vendor of a product.
 This is important for the products which are purchased and are components in any Bill of Materials.

-B) For purchased/distributed products' buffers the logic is simpler.
+For purchased/distributed products' buffers the logic is simpler.

   * In the first place the system will look if there are Vendors for the product, if so it will use the *Delivery Lead Time* of the preferred one.
   * In case of absence of vendors, the *Lead Time* at the bottom of the Buffer form view will be used.

 Usage
 =====